scanpay/woocommerce-scanpay/readme.txt

 == Description ==

 With this plugin, you can quickly and easily accept payments in WooCommerce through Scanpay, a reliable and secure Scandinavian payment gateway.

-**Update 2024-02:** The plugin has received a complete rewrite.
-It is now more user-friendly, it uses fewer resources, and we have added support for new features and payment methods.

 = Supported payment methods =
 * Dankort, Visa, Mastercard and Maestro